autistic-symposium/blockchain-science-py/avalanche_foundry/README.md

 <br>

-1. define the **desired assets and/or protocols** you want to research. in this example, we are looking at **[gmx](https://github.com/gmx-io/gmx-contracts)** and writing the test `testHistoricalGmx()`.
+1. define the **desired assets and/or protocols** you want to research. in this example, we are looking at **[gmx](https://github.com/gmx-io/gmx-contracts)** and running the test `test/testHistoricalGmx()`.

 2. find out the **methods that trigger prices updates** (*e.g.* `swap()` on gmx's **[router](https://github.com/gmx-io/gmx-contracts/blob/master/contracts/core/Router.sol#L88)**).

-2. add/clone all the contracts need for the methods above to `lib/`. the main code we will be running is actually located inside `test/` (foundry is a solidity testing toolkit).
+2. add/clone all the contracts need for the methods above to `contracts/`. the main code we will be running is actually located inside `test/` (foundry is a solidity testing toolkit).

 3. use any **blockchain analytics tools** (*e.g.,* **[dune](https://dune.com/home)** or **[avax apis](https://docs.avax.network/apis/avalanchego/public-api-server)**) to search for **past blocks** with a suspecting price movement (*e.g.,* set a threshold that could be interesting to look at).